thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 01 July 2022
+### Daily Rundown on Saturday, 02 July 2022

-- The average temperature today is 18.42˚C;
+- The average temperature today is 15.02˚C;
-- With highs of 18.71˚C and lows of 9.87˚C.
+- With highs of 18.34˚C and lows of 9.84˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->